replaysMike/Binner/README.md

 ## Label printing

-Binner currently has limited label printing support.
+Binner currently has label printing support.
 It works best with a Dymo LabelWriter 450 series printer (Turbo dual label is supported too), model 30346 or 30277 labels.
 If desired additional label sizes and other printers can be easily added.
+Label design can be customized with different types of barcodes and information.

 ### Label Example
 ![Binner](https://github.com/replaysMike/Binner/wiki/binner-label.png)